ManavGhaiCode/cpps_old/README.md

 # cpps
-cpps is a a library for c++ which adds abstractions like print functions, input functions, Consoles like Consoles in JS but much better, a dev only terminal, etc.
+cpps is a a library for c++ which adds abstractions like print functions, input functions, Consoles like Consoles in JS but much better, a dev only terminal, etc. plz see the danger area before doing some thing you don't understand.

 # Extions